nvdaes/emoticons/readme.md

 Note: On Windows 10 and higher, it's also possible to use the built-in emoji panel.

+## Changes for 33.0.0

+* Fixed bug in Save and export dictionaries.

 ## Changes for 22.0.0 ##

 * Requires NVDA 2023.2 or later.